 “What title would you like to be associated with?”

-The woman behind the counter groaned and lent back into her chair.
+The woman behind the counter groaned and leaned back into her chair.

 Rebecca stared blankly at the wall and let out an unintelligible groan.